iSanchezDev/Energy-Efficiency-Rating-CSS/README.md

 # Energy Efficiency Rating CSS

-Here an useful style to enhance your energy's projects appearance.
+Here an useful CSS style to enhance your projects appearance for energy rating content.

-I used it on Enerwater a MVC app for the wastewater treatments.
+I made it for Enerwater, a MVC app for the wastewater treatments.

 Code in [jsfiddle](https://jsfiddle.net/ISanchezDev/LdcLc06r/48/)